-Articles were circulating at the time about how we should go to the woods, take a bunch of mushrooms, and grieve climate change.
+Articles were circulating at the time about how we should go to the woods, take a bunch of shrooms, and grieve climate change.
 I knew better.
 Aspens have boundaries.
 They are fine in their own world.
 It’s in all the fairy tales, a clueless traveler enters the spirit world of a non-human thing without enacting proper protocol and danger ensues, or they get laughed at, or lost.
 Being prepared, in the way that has been shown to be yours, through practice, is how you show respect.
 It’s how things WORK.

 I do things improperly often because my ego likes the drama of pretending I don’t remember how to do it right.
 I’d rather feel bad about myself than do the hard work.
 I use all manner of propaganda to reinforce my laziness: I’m not allowed, a teacher needs to show me, I’m not ready.
 Feeling bad about yourself is an ego trip and a waste of time, I wrote in a book a long time ago.
 It took a pandemic, but I think I’m finally getting sick and tired of this act.